These dal pierogi are plump dumplings stuffed with a blend of turmeric and cumin spiced lentils and creamy mashed potatoes.

 What matters most is that you end up with enough filling for the amount of dough you're making: about 3 - 3.5 cups.

 Before you roll and cut your dough, use a 1 teaspoon measuring spoon to scoop rounds of the filling and roll them into balls in the palms of your hands.
 Arrange them on a plate or tray and put them in the fridge so they stay firm while you work on the dough.

-Listen up: I know 1 tsp is going to seem small and you’re going to be tempted to make them bigger, but this is one of those times when you need to just trust the recipe.
-I’ve found that a touch more than 1 tsp is more than enough filling for one pierogi — bigger than that and your pierogi will burst when you cook them.
+Listen up: I know 1 teaspoon is going to seem small and you're going to be tempted to make them bigger, but this is one of those times when you need to just trust the recipe.
+I've found that a touch more than 1 teaspoon is more than enough filling for one pierogi — bigger than that and your pierogi will burst when you cook them.

 the pierogi dough